weweb-team/weweb-editor-tooltips/rest-api-through-server.md

 ## Your application or a server?

-When you make an API call in WeWeb the request is made by your application (i.e. client-side request from the frontend, you're browser).
+When you make an API call in WeWeb the request is made by your application (i.e. client-side request from the frontend, your browser).

 But sometimes, APIs only accept requests that come from a server (i.e. server-side requests from the backend).